 November 21 is National Adoption Day.
 Normally, courtrooms across the United States would be packed to finalize the adoptions of children from foster care.
 To date, more than 75,000 children have been adopted during this special annual event.
 And for some youth, it is often the first celebration they’ve experienced in their honor.

 Unfortunately, due to COVID-19, this year’s National Adoption Day will look different — with most adoptions taking place virtually or in some cases, small group gatherings that adhere to local health guidelines.
 But the celebration of new families coming together through adoption is no less important…in fact, it’s more important than ever.

-Right now, more than 120,000 children are waiting to be adopted from foster care.
+Right now, thousands of children are waiting to be adopted from foster care.
 In these challenging times, it’s up to all of us to band together to change the journey for these youth before it’s too late.
 From mentoring to fostering and adoption to spreading the word on social media, no act is too small to make a difference.